The media in Salt Lake City were very helpful to the prosecution, both in what they did report, and in what they didn't report.

 People like that, especially those associated with law enforcement, often keep trophies.
 A person has to wonder what was done with Hser Ner Moo's brain and heart.
 Her other organs and skin were probably disposed of as medical waste, but where are her brain and heart?

 It's crude to raise that issue publicly, but it is much more crude to have done it and hidden it from the family.

-15) Utah has an incredible number of rape/murders of children the same age, 5 to 7 years
+13) Utah has had an incredible number of rape/murders of children the same age, 5 to 7 years

 All of these cases have in common a series of official efforts to modify evidence to favor prosecution.